Skip to Main Content

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for Indonesian wildlife—detecting Sumatran orangutans high in dense rainforest canopy, locating Komodo dragons in scrubland, tracking Sumatran tigers in remote jungles, and finding nocturnal species across the rainforests of Borneo and Sumatra without disturbing them.
+Here is the breakdown.
+Yes, thermal imaging is great for Indonesian wildlife—detecting Sumatran orangutans high in dense rainforest canopy, locating Komodo dragons in scrubland, tracking Sumatran tigers in remote jungles, and finding nocturnal species across the rainforests of Borneo and Sumatra without disturbing them.

 Is thermal footage useful for documentaries?

-Thermal adds a powerful perspective to Indonesian documentaries—visualizing the heat of active volcanoes like Mount Bromo and Rinjani, capturing geothermal energy plants on Java, revealing wildlife activity in Komodo and Borneo's rainforests, or documenting palm oil and mining operations.
+Here is what that looks like on the ground.
+Thermal adds a powerful perspective to Indonesian documentaries—visualizing the heat of active volcanoes like Mount Bromo and Rinjani, capturing geothermal energy plants on Java, revealing wildlife activity in Komodo and Borneo's rainforests, or logging palm oil and mining operations.

 Can thermal footage be composited?